 In other words, there are self-defeating cycles of thoughts, feelings and behaviors that we repeatedly engage in that result in problems in mood, self-esteem and relationships.
 What is crucial in therapy is that we change the cycle in the present.
 Knowing how the cycle first started in childhood is interesting and perhaps useful … but seldom necessary.
 After all, we can never, ever change what happened to us in the past.
 We can, however, change the beliefs, behaviors and feelings that we have learned from our past experiences.

 That is why I believe that an essential part of results-oriented counseling and psychotherapy is the work that clients do in between sessions in order to put into effect what is discussed and learned during the sessions.
-I encourage clients to choose some type of therapeutic experiment to work on: some simple way to think about and/or handle things differently than you are used to in order to understand and disrupt your self-defeating cycles.
-Often, I also suggest that you use a worksheet or journal to examine and challenge your thoughts and feelings, and the resulting behavior patterns.
+I encourage clients to choose some type of behavioral experiment to work on: some simple way to handle challenging things differently in order to test your disturbing thoughts and core beliefs, and to disrupt your self-defeating, vicious cycles.
+Often, I also suggest that you use a worksheet or journal to examine and challenge your thoughts, behaviors and the resulting painful feelings and life problems.
 Part of what we normally talk about at each session is what you can learn from the past week’s homework experiments and written exercises, and how you can build upon this in the coming week.